 In other words, the logic of TEI's funding model is that income generation is not an end in itself.
 Any profit made is reinvested in the capacity to undertake more research and to render more services, in pursuit of our vision of building an ethically responsible society.
 We are on a trajectory that requires ongoing innovation to meet the needs of our target organisations and society at large – and our diversified funding model contributes to the sustainability of this trajectory.

-An invitation: become a grant member or fund a specific project
+An invitation: fund a specific project